ITHACA-FV/ITHACA-FV/README.md

 Several tutorials are provided the [**tutorials** subfolder](./tutorials).
 * [**Tutorial 1**](https://mathlab.github.io/ITHACA-FV/01POD_8C-example.html): In this tutorial it is shown how to perform POD on an already run standard **OpenFOAM** case.
 * [**Tutorial 2**](https://mathlab.github.io/ITHACA-FV/02thermalBlock_8C-example.html): In this tutorial is implemented the development of a parametrized POD-Galerkin ROM for a steady heat transfer problem.
 The parametrization is on the diffusivity constant.
 The OpenFOAM full order problem is based on **laplacianFoam**.
 * **Tutorial 3** In this tutorial is implemented the development of a parametrized POD-Galerkin ROM for a steady NS-problem.
-The parametrization is on the inlet velocity.
+The parametrization is on the viscosity.
 The OpenFOAM full order problem is based on **simpleFoam**.
 * **Tutorial 4** In this tutorial is implemented the development of a parametrized POD-Galerkin method for an unsteady Navier-Stokes problem.
 The parametrization is on the viscosity.
 The OpenFOAM full order problem is based on **pimpleFoam**.